 Vanguard and Fidelity are the two of the largest, and most well-known investment management companies around.

+Both offer the low-cost broad-based index funds we love here at ChooseFI.
 But why choose one over the other?
 That’s exactly what I’ll be talking about today.

 What Is Vanguard?